Top Linksmain detailsbiographyby votesphoto galleryquotes

 Ashley: Most of the miseries of the world were caused by wars.
 And when the wars were over, no one ever knew what they were about.

-Gerald O'Hara: Now gentlemen, Mr. Butler has been up North I hear.
+Gerald O'Hara: [the other men protest] Now gentlemen, Mr. Butler has been up North I hear.
 Don't you agree with us, Mr. Butler?